rizdaprasetya/mt-alt-doc/en/payment-link/overview.md

 # Payment Link Overview
 <hr>
 Payment link provides an easy way to accept payments from your customers.
 Midtrans generates a link which redirects the customer to Midtrans payment page.
 No technical integration is required.
-It is suitable for small business owners or sellers on social media platforms such as Instagram, Facebook and so on.
+It is suitable for small business owners or sellers on social media platforms such as Instagram, Facebook, WhatsApp and so on.

 ## Creating a Payment Link
 To create a _Payment Link_, [login to your MAP account](/en/overview.md#accessing-midtrans-administration-portal), (optionally [switch to your desired environment mode](/en/midtrans-account/overview.md#switching-environment)) and follow the steps given below.